Navigating Design Shows Like A Pro – Letter From The Editor

 - 6:10 pm by Esha Gupta

-My first time visiting a design show was in Paris, 6 years ago.
+My first time visiting a design show was in Paris, in 2018.
 Maison Et Objet was an absolute dream, but one where I was thrown into the deep end with no prior experience.
 I remember being extremely nervous, not knowing what to expect.
 Even with my love for design, nothing had prepared me for the sheer scale of it all; I didn’t realize how overwhelming a design show could be.
 Cut to the present day – after having been to countless fairs across the globe, I’ve learned a thing or two.
 With Salone Del Mobile, Milano round the corner, I thought I’d list them out for all those making their way to the fair for the first time.
 So here goes!

 Research, Research, Research!

 This should go without saying, but I can’t emphasize this enough.
 Before your trip, do all the research you possibly can.
 From international brands to special showcases, make a clear list of all that you absolutely don’t want to miss beforehand.
 Look up design magazines (like ours) to know what the must-sees and must-dos are.
 It’s easy to feel like you’ll just ‘take it as it comes’, but never underestimate how chaotic design shows can be.
 Doing your groundwork is key, and this includes familiarizing yourself with city norms too!
 During my first time in Paris, I’d planned on covering the fairgrounds over two days, and had chalked out Sunday for sightseeing, only to realize it’s the one day the city is practically shut!
 Since then, I’ve always reserved Sundays as fair days.